danielberkompas/danielberkompas.github.io/_posts/2015-09-22-cloak-your-ecto-data.md

 which module created the ciphertext, and will then pass _the rest_ of the binary to that module's `decrypt/1` function for decryption.

-This allows `Cloak` to continue to decrypt old values flawlessly, even if you've set up a new `:default` encryption module or key.
+This allows `Cloak` to continue to decrypt old values seamlessly, even if you've set up a new `:default` encryption module or key.

 ## Ecto Integration